-A federal income tax operating loss sustained in 2009 along with lower federal taxable income in 2011 and 2010 resulted in unused federal income tax credits of \$129 thousand at December 31, 2011.
+A federal income tax operating loss sustained in 2009 along with lower federal taxable income in 2012, 2011 and 2010 resulted in unused federal income tax credits of \$14 thousand as of December 31, 2012.

 AEGCo anticipates future federal taxable income will be sufficient to realize the tax benefits of the federal tax credits before they expire unused.